 The University of New England is the only Australian public university to be awarded the maximum 5 stars for Overall Experience by the Good Universities Guide, 13 years in a row.
 UNE has delivered distance education since 1955—that’s longer than any other Australian university.
 Perhaps that’s why students continue to rate UNE so highly for student satisfaction and teaching quality.
-With over 170 degrees offered online, and more than 20,000 online students, UNE is the expert in online education.
+With over 170 degrees offered online, and more than 22,000 students, UNE is an expert in online education.

-Times Higher Education Ranking 2020
+Times Higher Education Ranking 2023

 Upon completion of this subject, students will be able to:

 work with other programmers and other teams of programmers on large software projects;

-- apply collaborative software development practices and tool chains;
+apply collaborative software development practices and tool chains;

-- design and develop features for a software system, from conception through to testing, deployment, and continuous improvement;
+design and develop features for a software system, from conception through to testing, deployment, and continuous improvement;

 design, model, and investigate user interaction and user experience with software;

 apply techniques for verifying the quality of software during development and explain the ethical considerations around software failure risks and their impact; and

-- investigate, analyse, understand, and modify the design of program code, including code written by others.
+investigate, analyse, understand, and modify the design of program code, including code written by others.

 - Topics will be available to enrolled students in the subjects Learning Management System site approximately one week prior to the commencement of the teaching period.

 To enrol in this subject you will need to pass UNE-COSC120 subject.
 Please note as UNE results are released after the close of enrolment date, your enrolment into this subject will be withdrawn if you do not receive a satisfactory result for UNE-COSC120.
 UNE-COSC220 requires a knowledge of, and programming experience with, a high level programming language.
 Experience with the use of the Linux/UNIX operating system is highly recommended.

-- EquipmentDetails - Headphones or speakers (required to listen to lectures and other media) Headset, including microphone (highly recommended) Webcam (may be required for participation in virtual classrooms and/or media presentations).
+- Equipment requirements - Headphones or speakers (required to listen to lectures and other media) Headset, including microphone (highly recommended) Webcam (may be required for participation in virtual classrooms and/or media presentations).

-- SoftwareDetails - It is essential for students to have reliable internet access in order to participate in and complete your units, regardless of whether they contain an on campus attendance or intensive school component.
+- Software requirements - It is essential for students to have reliable internet access in order to participate in and complete your units, regardless of whether they contain an on campus attendance or intensive school component.
 For additional information please visit UNE Hardware Requirements: https://www.une.edu.au/current-students/support/it-services/hardware

 - Other requirements -